holdenk/spark-intro-ml-pipeline-workshop/README.md

 # spark-intro-ml-pipeline-workshop
-A simple introduction to using spark ml pipelines
+A simple introduction to using spark ml pipelines for Spark 2.2+
+## Python
+Check out `Machine Learning Pipeline Example.ipynb`.
+You should have PySpark installed (which can be installed with `pip install pyspark`).
+## Scala
+Check out `spark-intro-ml-scala.ipynb` .
+You will need a Scala Spark notebook interface.